maiconrocha/amazon-ecs-configmaps-example/README.md

 When running the below the commands, ensure you have the container image and tag Exported in your shell from the previous step.
 These instructions also assume you have an existing VPC, Subnet, Security Group and ECS Cluster in your AWS account.
-Its worth nothing these instructions are not deploying a highly available, fault tolerant web server, it is simply highlighting the functionality of the init container.
+It's worth nothing these instructions are not deploying a highly available, fault tolerant web server; it is simply highlighting the functionality of the init container.

 ```bash